LibreTexts/ckeditor-binder-plugin/README.md

 ![](tutorialVisuals/editOld.gif)

 #### Locating the Plugin and Adding Code
-The Binnder Logo is the last button on the navigation bar of the text editor.
+The Binder logo is the last button on the navigation bar of the text editor.

 ![](tutorialVisuals/ckePlugin.png)